Choosing a telescope is the biggest decision we make as backyard astronomers.

 Keep in mind that you won’t get go-to tracking, slow motion controls or be able to do astrophotography with this scope.
 Instead, this is all about the pure thrill of finding and seeing elusive deep sky objects.

 This is a great scope if you’re tied to a budget but still want some amazing deep sky viewing.
-Getting 8″ of aperture for this price is a steal!
+Getting 8″ of aperture for this price tag is a steal and delivers a fantastic stargazing experience!

 - Huge mirror for the price